PeppeL-G/bagawork/docs/src/routes/(default)/documentation/page/+page.md

 ## `onUpdate()` - Updating the state of the page
-When the user starts running a new version of your app with a page state from an older version of the app, `Page.onUpdate()` will be called, in which you can handle the update. `onUpdate()` will be passed two values:
+When the user starts running a new version of your app with a page state from an older version of the app, `Page.onUpdate()` will be called.
+In it, you can implement your own custom update logic if you want.

+`onUpdate()` will be passed two values:

 * `oldP`, which contains the stored page variables
-* `oldVersion`, which contains the old version of the app the user ran before
+* `oldVersion`, which contains the old version number of the app the user ran before

 For more information, see :docs[State].